Memory Care FAQ

 When is the best time to visit my loved one in dementia care?

-Early afternoon, usually before 2:00 PM, is the best time to visit your loved one.
+When an individual lives in memory care the best time to visit is typically early afternoon, usually before 2:00 PM, is the best time to visit your loved one.
 As the day progresses, many individuals with dementia become fatigued, a phenomenon known as “sundowning.”
 During this period, residents may become worried, angry, upset, and irritable.
 You may discover that your loved one is more content before 2:00 pm.

 What can I do to alleviate the discomfort I feel when I visit?